pasindu651/ICS3U-Projects/Assignment 2 - Iterations (Parabolic Curves)/README.md

 The screen is divided into four quadrants each with four parabolic curves.
-The curves closest to the center of the screen have a grey color while the rest are light beige.
+The curves closest to the center of the screen are grey while the rest are light beige.
 A single parabolic curve is acheived by drawing lines from one ray of a right angle to the other at equal intervals.